Matthew-Hurrell/gear-addict/README.md

 ![Gear Addict Rigs List](readme/images/gear-addict-rigs-list.png)

 The rigs list component is the loop used to render multiple instances of the rig card component.
 It contains the axios request to fetch the rig list data and uses the React infinite scroll component to continually load more rigs as the user scrolls.
 The asset component is used to display a loading spinner while the content is loading.
 There is also a conditional to display a no results message and image if no results are found.
 The rigs list component accepts a filter prop to display different lists across the site.
 It also accepts a query prop for the search bar, as well as title and message for text elements.
+The rigs list component is reused frequently across the site including on the home page, feed page, profile pages, rigs page and saved page.
+The rigs list component is filtered in different ways on each page to display different results.

 [Click here to view the view all rigs user story](https://github.com/Matthew-Hurrell/gear-addict/issues/42)